-Bill Diamond, Owner of Spins Bowl, Grand Prix NY, and other properties, shares how his company’s 700 employees transform and manage 11,500,000 square feet of office and entertainment space.
+Bill Diamond, Owner of Spins Bowl, Grand Prix NY, and other properties, shared how his company’s 700 employees transformed and managed 11,500,000 square feet of office and entertainment space.

 - If you own the property/space when you’re launching a new company versus renting, you have added security to get the company up and running.

 - Do your research, but decisions often “come down to your gut.”